 So what really happened to Hamill's face?
 Did it always look like that, or was he hideously disfigured in a car crash to the point that filmmakers had to rewrite part of Empire's script?
 Dive into the mystery behind Mark Hamill's accident to try and determine whether or not it changed . . . anything at all.

 Mark Hamill's car accident took place in January of '77, four months prior to the release of Star Wars.
 Given the timing, no one really knew who Mark Hamill was as he hadn't been in anything noteworthy to that point.
-In a 1978 Gossip magazine interview, Hamill admitted he thought his career was over after seeing his damaged face.
+In a 1978 Gossip magazine interview, Hamill admitted he thought his career was over after seeing the injuries to his face.

 Fortunately for him, the movie that later acquired the contextually perfect name A New Hope proved to be a mega-success.

 George Lucas Claims The Wampa Scene Was Unrelated To The Accident

 In the commentary on the Blu-ray of The Empire Strikes Back, George Lucas discusses Hamill's accident and his changed appearance in relation to the Wampa scene:

 "My feeling was some time had passed, they've been in the Rebellion fighting, that kind of thing, so the change was justifiable.
 There's a scene in the film where Mark gets beat up by the [Wampa], which helps even more, but that wasn't really the meaning of why we wrote the monster in the beginning.
 We needed something to keep the film suspenseful at the beginning while the Empire is looking for them."